TShelton41/SimpleAuthentication/README.md

-# This is a starter repo for Clerk Authentication
+# This starter repo is for Clerk Authentication

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

-## Get started
+## Get started Using This Project

 1. Install dependencies